 The foreclosure process in California is complex.
 Therefore, going through the steps can become confusing.
 However, if you understand the procedure timeline, you can more easily review the situation and the various options.
 The steps below show what happens during the foreclosure proceedings.

 In California, foreclosures are normally non-judicial.
 However, in some instances, homeowners go through judicial foreclosures.
-Non-judicial foreclosures are normally held because homeowners avoid going to court and the proceedings go faster.
+Non-judicial foreclosures are normally held because homeowners avoid going to court, and the proceedings go faster.
 If you have taken out a mortgage on your home, you generally will need to go through a judicial foreclosure.

 On the other hand, if you secured the home with a deed of trust, you will normally go through a non-judicial foreclosure.
 Deeds of trusts are regularly used to secure properties in California.
 That is another reason why non-judicial foreclosures are popular.